-The hydrogen infrastructure Level 2 is a policy based infrastructure level composed by all projects submitted to the TYNDP 2022 project collection process and to the first PCI selection process under the revised TEN-E Regulation with additional infrastructure assumptions defined to meet policy targets.
+The hydrogen infrastructure Level 2 is a policybased infrastructure level composed of all projects submitted to the TYNDP 2022 project collection process and to the first PCI selection process under the revised TEN-E Regulation with additional infrastructure assumptions defined to meet policy targets.
 It therefore contains the project-based hydrogen infrastructure level 1 as well as additional infrastructure.